-The Subcommittee appreciated learning about other precautionary principles found in some cities' policies regarding use of force.
-Those principles presented to the Subcommittee by Representative Christ Taylor included the previously addressed duty to preserve live, duty to intercede and the duty to de-escalate.
-Additionally, the Subcommittee would like to reiterate the importance of other precautionary principles including:
+The President's Work Group appreciated learning about other precautionary use of force principles found in some cities' policies.
+Those principles presented to the President's Work Group by Representative Chris Taylor included the previously addressed duty to preserve life, duty to intercede and the duty to de-escalate.
+Additionally, the President's Work Group would like to reiterate the importance of other precautionary principles including: